Long ago, a valued client summed up his instructions to us like this:

 Our core custom conservative growth and income portfolios are complimented by a growth oriented momentum strategy called:

-The Canadian Dividend Strategy, as discussed by Bob McWhirter on BNN Television, is available through Enriched Investing Incorporated.
-If you would like further information about the Canadian Dividend Strategy and how your assets can be managed this way, please feel free to email or call Margaret Samuel at firstname.lastname@example.org or 416-203-3028.
+The Canadian Conservative Growth Strategy, as discussed by Bob McWhirter on BNN Bloomberg Television, is available through Enriched Investing Incorporated.
+If you would like further information about the Canadian Conservative Growth Strategy and how your assets can be managed this way, please feel free to email or call Margaret Samuel at email@example.com or 416-203-3028.

-Bob McWhirter’s strategy captures above average growth, below average valuation (lower is better), low historical risk, above average return on equity, and above average annual dividend growth.
+Bob McWhirter’s strategy captures above average growth, below average valuation (lower is better), low historical risk, above average return on equity, low debt to equity and better ability to pay down debt.

 – Above Average Growth